rdkit/rdkit-tutorials/Contributing.md

 ### Guidelines

+- Please follow the naming scheme of the other tutorials: `XXX_NAME.ipynb` where `XXX` is the zero-padded (to ensure proper sorting) number of the tutorial.
+The numbering should be sequential (except for the special-case of `999_Test1.ipynb`, which is there as part of the testing code).

 - Include a markdown cell somewhere in the document, preferably at the beginning, with a list of tags that are appropriate for the tutorial.
 This should look like: `@TAGS: #basics #2D`.
 If you have a question about which tags are currently in use, just [search the repo](https://github.com/rdkit/rdkit-tutorials/search?q=%22%40TAGS%22&type=Code) for the text `@TAGS` and see what shows up.
 If a tag is missing that you think should be there, just use it.
 But please do try not to introduce redundant tags.

 - If possible, avoid using the `print()` function.
 If you would like to show the output of a function/operation, just make that the last operation in a code cell; it will show up as the output and can then be properly tested.
 If you must include a `print()` function (because, for example, you'd like to show a multi-line string), make it the *last* line of the cell.
 The output of this `print()` will then be included in the tests.
 Other occurences of `print()` in a cell will be ignored when the tests are run.